arkime/arkime/capture/DESIGN.md

 # Parsers vs Plugins

-In reality there isn't much difference between parsers and plugins, other then when they are loaded and when they are initialized.
+In reality there isn't much difference between parsers and plugins, other than when they are loaded and when they are initialized.

 ## Parsers
 Anything in the parsers directories (parsersDir) are auto loaded and the moloch_parser_init function is called when loaded.